techworkersco/twc-site/_events/powering-on-–-nourishing-power-session-6.md

 POWERING ON will begin on April 2, meeting every Tuesdays at 5pm PT / 8pm ET.
 The program is designed to build on each week, so consecutive attendance is ideal, but not required.
 We'll be meeting virtually.

-5. Winning Power (Apr 30 @ 5pm pt / 8pm et) - What does a “win” look like in organizing?
+5. Winning Power (May 7 @ 5pm pt / 8pm et) - What does a “win” look like in organizing?
-6. Nurturing Power (May 7 @ 5pm pt / 8pm et) - How do we take care of each other?
+6. Nurturing Power (May 14 @ 5pm pt / 8pm et) - How do we take care of each other?

 ## Registration